What is Selling, General, & Administrative (SG&A)?

 Where this get's a little bit tricky is that SG&A expenses exclude your COGS (Cost of Goods Sold) expenses.

 Cost of Goods Sold (COGS) → This is a category of expenses incurred in the direct production and delivery of a company’s products or services.

+What's the difference between SG&A vs COGS?
 Why does it matter, an expense is an expense, right?
-Well, sort of...the biggest difference is that SG&A and COGS are listed as separate categories on an Income Statement.
+Well, sort of...the biggest difference is that SG&A and COGS are Typically listed as separate categories on an Income Statement.

 The other important thing to note is that when pitching to investors, the Gross Margin of your company (Total Revenue minus COGS) is an extremely important indicator of how profitable and scalable the business is and ultimately drives the type of valuation you might receive.
 Typically, a good Software-as-a-Service (SaaS) business should have a gross margin of about 80-90%.
 This means that the Cost of Goods Sold should be around 10-20% of the total Revenue.

 Unfortunately for founders, accounting rules are very specific on some things, and surprisingly unhelpful in other areas.
 There are actually no Generally Accepted Accounting Principles (GAAP) rules on the type of costs that are included in the Cost of Goods Sold (COGS).